wlvpn/ConsumerVPN-iOS/SDK/Documentation/Wireguard.md

 - **Handshake Timestamp:** Call `getLastHandshake()` to retrieve the timestamp of the last successful handshake and updated network status.
 - **Disconnect VPN:** Call `disconnect()` method () to terminate the VPN connection.
 - **Bypass Traffic:** Call `bypassAllTraffic()` to bypass all traffic from the VPN connection.
-- **Handshake Failure Monitoring:** Implemented a new `vpnHandshakeFailureDetected()` method in `WGPacketTunnelProvider`.
-Subclasses can now override this method to receive notifications and handle VPN handshake failures according to their specific requirements.
+- **Handshake Update Monitoring:** Implemented a new `vpnHandshakeUpdateDetected(error: Error?)` method in `WGPacketTunnelProvider`.
+Subclasses can now override this method to receive notifications and handle VPN handshake updates according to their specific requirements.

 ```swift
 import NetworkExtension